bbalet/jorani/README.md

 * Non working days (weekends and day offs) can be defined on a contract so as to automatically calculate the duration of a leave and to display them in the calendar.
 * REST API (OAuth2) fully documented and examples with PHP clients.
 * LDAP Authentication (OpenLDAP, AD, etc.).
-* Available in English, French, Spanish, Italian, German and Dutch.
+* Available in English, French, Spanish, Italian, German, Dutch and Russian.

 ## Installation